-You've probably heard the term recently for good reason.. it is making a big comeback.
+You've probably heard the term recently for good reason — it is making a big comeback.
 The advent of digital technology to help facilitate these non-monetized transactions along with a whoop-ass recession has led many to seek a return to the sharing economy.
-New companies like HipSwap (essentially an online swap meet) and Zotwheels, AirBnB or Uniiverse, are taking the world by storm -- offering a new way for people to share and "profit" from their old stuff.
+New companies like HipSwap (essentially an online swap meet) and Zotwheels, AirBnB or Uniiverse (a social marketplace for events), are taking the world by storm, offering a new way for people to share and "profit" from their old stuff.

-TriplePundit Editor in Chief, Jen Boynton says the sharing economy is a radical new way to conserve on resources, boost the economy, and build community all at the same time.
-TriplePundit wants to document this exciting movement and so to make things interesting they issued a challenge to the members of their community to fund it.
+TriplePundit Editor in Chief Jen Boynton says the sharing economy is a radical new way to conserve resources, boost the economy, and build community all at the same time.
+TriplePundit wants to document this exciting movement, so to make things interesting, they issued a challenge to the members of their community to fund it.